Best Thing To Do on Loch Ness & Near Inverness

-As I told you above, we stayed at Drumnadrochit, it is a very small village that is next to Loch Ness.
-We really liked the experience, but if you are looking for something with a little more “nightlife”, then my recommendation is to stay at Inverness.
+As I told you above, we stayed at Drumnadrochit, a tiny village next to Loch Ness.
+We really liked the experience, but if you are looking for something with a little more “nightlife,” then my recommendation is to stay at Inverness.

-We did it at the end of the North Coast 500 and it was a better decision.
-Since in Inverness we had more to choose for dinner, take a beer and there are more variety of accommodations and prices.
+We did it at the end of the North Coast 500, and it was a better decision.
+Since we had more to choose from for dinner in Inverness, take a beer, and there is more variety of accommodations and prices.

 - Road trip to Scotland in 15 days

 - North Coast 500, tour the northern Highlands